-In Australia, there are considerable inconsistencies across the States and Territories as to retail trading hours, trading days, wage rates, workers compensation laws and health and safety requirements.
-For retailers to manage and ensure they are compliant with all of the various laws and regulations, this requires additional resources at head office level as well as time spent by Regional and State Managers to carry out administrative duties rather than working to increase sales.
+In Australia, there are considerable inconsistencies across the States and Territories as to retail trading hours, trading days, wage rates, workers compensations laws and health and safety requirements.
+For retailers to manage and ensure they are compliant with all of the various laws and regulations, this requires additional resources at head office level as well as time spent by State and Area Managers to carry out administrative duties rather than working to increase sales.

-Deregulating trading hours and standardising labour laws will allow retailers to provide greater choice and convenience to customers and increase retailers' overall sales growth.
-A study prepared by ACL Tasman demonstrated that states and territories with deregulated hours experienced increased consumer spending and overall higher retail growth per capita compared to states with regulated trading laws.
-However, even with deregulated trading, there needs to be significant revisions to the wage structure to create an attractive proposition for retailers.
+Deregulating trading hours and standardizing labour laws will allow retailers to provide greater choice and convenience to customers and increase retailer's overall sales growth.
+However even with deregulated trading, there needs to be significant revisions to the wage structure to create an attractive proposition for retailers.